digices-llc/damp/README.md

 ### Instructions ###

 If you have not done so, you may want to run `/usr/local/mysql/bin/mysql_secure_installation`

+Clone the repository to your local machine with `git clone https://github.com/digices-llc/damp.git`

 Run the script `sudo installer.sh`